Privacy Policy

 Direct-to-Consumer Mail

 At least six times per year, LA Kelley Communications distributes direct-to-consumer (DTC) mailings to its proprietary mailing list of patients and families.
 These mailings may contain information about new programs, new products, and opportunities from pharmaceutical companies, specialty pharmacies, or nonprofits.
-A letter from Laureen Kelley, president of LA Kelley Communications, is sent with the first mailing of each year, detailing why direct mailings are sent, the tentative schedule for mailing, and how to opt out.
-Recipients are always reminded in this personal letter from the president to take care when contacting any company, such as the DTC mail sponsor, and when releasing their personal medical or contact information.
-Recipients are also invited to opt out of our DTC mailings by calling or emailing LA Kelley Communications if they no longer want to receive the direct mailings.
+A letter from Laureen Kelley, president of LA Kelley Communications, is sent with each mailing, detailing why direct mailings are sent, the tentative schedule for mailing, and how to opt out.
+Recipients are always reminded in this personal letter from the president be cautious when contacting any company, such as the DTC mail sponsor, and when releasing their personal medical or contact information.
+Recipients are also invited to opt out of DTC mailings by calling or emailing LA Kelley Communications if they no longer want to receive the direct mailings.

-When you register with LA Kelley Communications to receive our free newsletters or books, or to learn more about our company, you expressly consent to the collection of your PI by LA Kelley Communications, and consent to receive direct mailings on behalf of third parties.
+When a patient or family member registers with LA Kelley Communications to receive its free e-newsletter or books, or to learn more about the company, they expressly consent to the collection of their PI by LA Kelley Communications, and consent to receive direct mailings on behalf of third parties.

 Electronic Update

-Four times per year, LA Kelley Communications emails Communiqué, an HTML file sent via Constant Contact to alert patients, families, and corporations about our new products, services, travels, and events.
-Recipients can opt out by clicking on the “unsubscribe” button at the bottom of Communiqué.
+Up to ten times per year, LA Kelley Communications emails The Communiqué, an HTML file sent via Constant Contact to alert patients, families, hospitals, and corporations about its new products, services, travels, and events.
+Recipients can opt out by clicking the “unsubscribe” button at the bottom of The Communiqué.

 Consent Forms

-If patients are interviewed for articles published in PEN, a book, or any other publication, they are required to complete and sign an interview consent form.
+If patients are interviewed for articles published on HemaBlog®, a book, or any other publication, they are required to complete and sign an interview consent form.
 In most cases, patients are shown their quotations or stories before publication.
 If a patient’s photo is considered for publication, a signed photo release consent form is also required.

 Solicitation for Surveys or Focus Groups.